-Getting a flu shot often protects you from coming down with the flu.
+Getting a flu shot will often protect you from a serious case of the flu.
 And although the flu shot doesn't always provide total protection, it's worth getting.By Mayo Clinic Staff

-This year's annual flu shot will offer protection against three or four of the influenza viruses expected to be in circulation this flu season.
-A high-dose flu vaccine also will be available for adults age 65 and older.
+This year's annual flu shot will provide protection against four of the influenza viruses expected to be most common during this flu season.
+High-dose flu vaccines will be available for adults age 65 and older.

 Here are the answers to common questions about flu shots:

-The flu vaccine is made by private manufacturers and takes about six months to produce.
-The availability of the flu vaccine depends on when production is completed, but generally, shipments begin sometime in August.
-Doctors and nurses are encouraged to begin vaccinating people as soon as the flu vaccine is available in their areas.
+Private manufacturers make the flu vaccine.
+It takes about six months.
+The availability of the flu vaccine depends on when production is completed.
+But generally, shipments begin sometime in August each year in the United States.
+Health care providers may begin vaccinating people as soon as the flu vaccine is available in their areas.

-It takes up to two weeks to build immunity after a flu shot, but you can benefit from the vaccine even if you don't get it until after the flu season starts.
-It's usually best for people in the United States to get their flu vaccine by the end of October.
-However, you can still protect yourself against late flu outbreaks if you get the vaccine in February or later.
+It takes up to two weeks to build immunity after a flu shot.
+But you can benefit from the vaccine even if you don't get it until after the flu season starts.
+It's usually best for people in the United States to get the flu vaccine in September and October.
+Aim to get it by the end of October.
+But you can still protect yourself against late flu outbreaks if you get the vaccine in February or later.

-Because flu viruses evolve so quickly, last year's vaccine may not protect you from this year's viruses.
-New flu vaccines are released every year to keep up with rapidly adapting flu viruses.
+Because flu viruses change so quickly, last year's vaccine may not protect you from this year's viruses.
+New flu vaccines are released every year to keep up with rapidly changing flu viruses.

 The CDC recommends annual influenza vaccinations for everyone age 6 months or older.
 Vaccination is especially important for people at high risk of influenza complications, including:

-Children between 6 months and 8 years may need two doses of the flu vaccine, given at least four weeks apart, to be fully protected.
-A 2017 study showed that the vaccine significantly reduces a child's risk of dying of the flu.
-Check with your child's doctor.
+Children between 6 months and 8 years may need two doses of the flu vaccine, given at least four weeks apart, the first time they are given a flu vaccine.
+After that, they can receive single annual doses of the flu vaccine.
+Check with your child's health care provider.

 Chronic medical conditions also can increase your risk of influenza complications.
 Examples include: